paldhous/ucb/2016/dataviz/md_raw/class3.md

 The formatting needs work, but notice that we now have a bar chart made out of treemaps.

-Extend the chart area to the right by changing from `Normal` to `Fit Width` on the dropdown menu in the top ribbon:
+Extend the chart area to the right by changing from `Standard` to `Entire View` on the dropdown menu in the top ribbon:

 ![](./img/class3_14.jpg)

-I find it more intuitive to have the most recent year at the top, so click on this sort icon in the top ribbon to change the order of the bars:
+I find it more intuitive to have the most recent year at the top, so select `Year (discrete)` in the `Rows` shelf, select `Sort` and fill in the dialog box so that the years are sorted in `Descending` order:

 ![](./img/class3_15.jpg)

-The rectangles are now too small for the labels to work well.
-Rather than removing them entirely, let's just leave a label for India in 2014, to make it clear that this is the country with by far the largest number of neonatal deaths.
-Click on `Label` in the `Marks` shelf, and switch from `All` to `Selected` under `Marks to Label`.
-Then right-click on the rectangle for India in 2014, and select `Mark Label>Always Show`.
-Right click again on the rectangle and select `Format`.
-Under `Sheet`, open the dropdown menu for `Default>Pane` and set the color to a dark gray.
 The chart should now look like this:

 ![](./img/class3_16.jpg)

-Close the `Format Font` panel by clicking on the cross at top right.

-We will create a map to serve as a legend for the regions, click on the title bar color legend and select `Hide Card` to remove it from the visualization.
+We will create a map to serve as a legend for the regions, so click on the title bar for the color legend and select `Hide Card` to remove it from the visualization.

-To remove some clutter from the chart, select `Format>Borders` from the top menu, and under `Sheet>Row Divider` and `Sheet>COlumn Divider`, set `Pane` to `None`.
+To remove some clutter from the chart, select `Format>Borders` from the top menu, and under `Sheet>Row Divider`, set `Pane` to `None`.
 Then close the `Format Borders` panel.

-Right-click on `Year (discrete)` at the top left of the chart and select `Hide Field Labels for Rows`.
+Right-click on the `Sheet 1` title for the chart and select `Hide Title`.
+Also right-click on `Year (discrete)` at the top left of the chart and select `Hide Field Labels for Rows`.
 Then hover just above the top bar to get a double-arrowed drag symbol and drag upwards to reduce the white space at the top.
 You may also want to drag the bars a little closer to the year labels.

+The labels will only appear in the larger rectangles.
+Rather than removing them entirely, let’s just leave a label for India in 2014, to make it clear that this is the country with by far the largest number of neonatal deaths.
+Click on `Label` in the Marks shelf, and switch from `All` to `Selected` under `Marks to Label`.
+Then right-click on the rectangle for India in 2014, and select `Mark Label>Always Show`.
 The chart should now look like this:

 ![](./img/class3_17.jpg)

 Hover over one of the rectangles, and notice the tooltip that appears.
 By default, all the fields we have used to make the visualization appear in the tooltip.
 (If you need any more, just drag those fields onto `Tooltip`.)
-Click on `Tooltip` and edit as follows:
+Click on `Tooltip` and edit as follows.
+(Unchecking `Include command buttons` disables some interactivity, giving a plain tooltip):

 ![](./img/class3_18.jpg)